 You can open them directly with the browser or copy them to your device and open them with the File manager or via "Package / Install from file".

-These standalone .deb files are available:
+These standalone .deb

 incompatible-arch_1_powerpc.deb